 How to Choose an Outdoor Fabric

 Outdoor fabric is a broad, diverse category full of everything from Morbern® Allsport Vinyl to Sunbrella® Marine Grade to Waverly® Sun N Shade.
-Not every outdoor fabric is suitable for every outdoor application, so how do you know which fabric will work best for your project?
+Each of these fabrics is rated for outdoor use, but not every outdoor fabric is suitable for every outdoor application.
+Outdoor fabrics need to encompass biminis and dodgers, RV and patio awnings, protective covers, furniture cushions and much more.
+So how do you know which fabric will work best for your project?

 Take a look at our Outdoor Fabric Selection Guide.
 In this guide, we have ranked all of Sailrite’s outdoor fabrics by six key criteria: breathability, water resistance, abrasion resistance, UV resistance, colorfastness and cleanability.
 Let’s take a closer look at those six features.

 6 Factors to Consider When Selecting an Outdoor Fabric

 The level of breathability is determined by how easily air can pass through a fabric.
 Breathability is important to consider for any outdoor project but is especially key for two applications: covers and seating.
 In airtight enclosures and covers, a non-breathable fabric could lead to mold and mildew.
 For seating, a breathable cushion will be more comfortable (less sticky), especially during hot summer months.